Export Scene To Reflect

 A selection of multiple Parts cannot be exported as is, a "Root" needs to be specified.

-The export is currently push-only and does not support syncing.
-By default, the export towards Unity Reflect will create new assets in the Unity Reflect Project.
+The export is push-only and does not support syncing.
+The export towards Unity Reflect will create new assets in the Unity Reflect Project.

-For each export process (or "push") to Unity Reflect, a "Source Name" can be specified to identify the push to Unity Reflect (see how below).
+For each export process (or "push") to Unity Reflect, a "Source Name" can be specified in the "Export To Reflect" function's dialog box, to identify the push to Unity Reflect (see how below).

-WARNING If a "Source Name" is not specified, Unity Reflect will use the string "unnamed" as the "Source Name".
-Which means if you never specify a "Source Name", all Parts exported from previous steps will always be replaced by the newly pushed Parts.
+NOTE If a "Source Name" is not specified, Unity Reflect will use the string "unnamed" as the "Source Name"

 A previous push can be deleted from the Unity Reflect dashboard when prompted: